 Citrus Fruits

 Oranges, grapefruits, and lemons — These are the vitamin C powerhouses that fight viruses like annoying winter colds.
-They’re juicy, refreshing, and cheaper when bought by the bag.
+They’re juicy, refreshing, and more affordable when purchased by the bag.
 And you can save even more by buying them in-season, which is usually late fall to late winter.

 Spinach

 This leafy green delivers Vitamins A and C, antioxidants, and iron for strong immune health.
 Spinach is versatile, frugal, and a lifesaver in stir-fries, salads, or omelets.
 You can find it canned, frozen, or fresh.
-Buy it fresh when possible, and you’ll gain the most nutrients and the best flavor!
+Buy it fresh whenever possible, and you’ll reap the most nutrients and enjoy the best flavor!
 Whether you prefer saute, steam, or another method, cook it lightly to retain the most nutrients and enhance flavor.

 Garlic